 Southwest’s no cancellation or change-fee policy is one of the MANY reasons we love to fly Southwest.

-Go to Travel Gal team member Cami, for example, used Southwest’s flexible policy to cancel, change and re-book flights continuously to help her mom while she was undergoing cancer treatment.
+Team member Cami, for example, used Southwest’s flexible policy to cancel, change and re-book flights continuously to help her mom while she was undergoing cancer treatment.

 How to Cancel a Southwest Flight